Health Care Reform

 With insurance premiums skyrocketing for years, NRF has long advocated reform that would make health care more accessible by making it more affordable.
-Instead, the Affordable Care Act does little to reduce costs and emphasizes mandates that will drive up expenses for employers.
-Since the beginning of 2015, businesses with 100 or more workers have been required to provide insurance to full-time employees at coverage levels determined by the government, and the requirement will apply to businesses with 50 or more employees beginning in 2016.
-The costs of the mandates are so high that some retailers could be forced to stay under the 50-employee threshold in order to avoid being covered; others could have to cut workers’ hours so they won’t count as full-time.
+Instead, the Affordable Care Act passed in 2010 does little to reduce costs and emphasizes mandates that drive up expenses for employers.
+Since the beginning of 2015, businesses with 100 or more workers have been required to provide insurance to full-time employees at coverage levels determined by the government, and the requirement has applied to businesses with 50 or more employees since the beginning in 2016.
+The costs of the mandates are so high some retailers have been forced to stay under the 50-employee threshold to avoid being covered; others have cut workers’ hours so they won’t count as full-time.

 Why It Matters to Retailers

-While retailers will see the same added payroll costs as other industries, compliance will be particularly complicated because of the nature of retail’s workforce.
+While retailers will see the same added payroll costs as other industries, compliance is particularly complicated because of the nature of retail’s workforce.
 Retailers employ not just permanent, full-time workers, but also a large number of part-time, seasonal and temporary workers.
-Certain provisions of the law, such as its 30-hour definition of full-time and a requirement that insurance be provided within 90 days of being hired, could prove problematic under those conditions.
-As an industry with extremely tight profit margins, retailers will not be able to absorb the added costs, and could be forced to lay off workers.
+Certain provisions of the law, such as its 30-hour definition of full-time, are problematic under those conditions.
+As an industry with extremely tight profit margins, retailers are unable to absorb the added costs, and could be forced to lay off workers.

 NRF Advocates for True Health Care Reform